-We paid off $52,000 in debt in 18 months, but we are not the only people who has had this kind of success.
+We paid off $52,000 in debt in 18 months, but we are not the only people who have had this kind of success.
 There are countless others who have a similar story and now they have a platform to share it.
 In an effort to help motivate you on your journey toward becoming debt-free, I have created an ongoing series called “Debt Success Stories“.
 These stories are from ordinary people who have paid off an extraordinary amount of debt in a relatively short period of time and many of them are completely debt free.
 If you have a story that you would like to share, please click here to submit it and I will get back to you as soon as possible.

 Getting Out of Debt Stories